Murnong - the Yam Daisy

 John Burch has written extensively about the Victorian Mallee, including in the book "Returning the Kulkyne".
 On page 135 of the book, there is a picture of a woman holding her Yam Stick across her knees.

-Identification and cultural use of Murnong
+Cultural use of Murnong - resources

 First published September 12, 2020.
 Updated September 24, 2021.